weareenvoy/tdd-string-calculator/readme.md

 To fit within the rest of the function readability, we will pull out the single-character delimiter as well.
 Do that, run the tests, passing!
 Let’s move on to the last requirement!

 #### Test #11 -- Handling Multiple Delimiters

+Follow along with the code completely by following the commits in `test/11-handle-multiple-delimiters`.

 It’s the home stretch!
 The last requirement (and you probably guessed this) is to allow the string to define multiple delimiters of any length.
 Comma and newline will still be delimiters, as defined by the previous requirements.
 Write up the last test!